Geethen/geeforec.github.io/content/post/practical-5.md

 **Importing data**

 We will start by loading in the World Database on Protected Areas and filtering the database by selecting specific protected area by its name.
 To find other protected areas, you can add the full FeatureCollection to the map and use the inspector tool to find their name.
-Then add the selected protected areas to the map.

 ```js
 var WDPA = ee.FeatureCollection("WCMC/WDPA/current/polygons");